mamh-mixed/sourcegraph/internal/database/schema.codeintel.md

 A lookup of SCIP [Document](https://sourcegraph.com/search?q=context:%40sourcegraph/all+repo:%5Egithub%5C.com/sourcegraph/scip%24+file:%5Escip%5C.proto+message+Document&amp;patternType=standard) payloads by their hash.

 **id**: An auto-generated identifier.
-This column is used as a foreign key to reduce occurrences of the hash value.
+This column is used as a foreign key target to reduce occurrences of the full payload hash value.

 **payload_hash**: A deterministic hash of the raw SCIP payload.
-We use this as a unique value to enforce deduplication of semantically equivalent document payloads.
+We use this as a unique value to enforce deduplication between indexes with the same document data.

-**raw_scip_payload**: The raw, canonicalized SCIP Document payload.
+**raw_scip_payload**: The raw, canonicalized SCIP [Document](https://sourcegraph.com/search?q=context:%40sourcegraph/all+repo:%5Egithub%5C.com/sourcegraph/scip%24+file:%5Escip%5C.proto+message+Document&amp;patternType=standard) payload.

 **schema_version**: The schema version of this row - used to determine presence and encoding of (future) denormalized data.